Sam E. Haddon: Federal judicial service

 Haddon, along with Richard F. Cebull, was recommended for the United States District Court for the District of Montana by Montana Senators Max Baucus and Conrad Burns.
 He would fill the Great Falls seat vacated by Judge Charles C. Lovell.
 President George W. Bush nominated Haddon on May 17, 2001.
 Haddon was confirmed by the United States Senate on July 20, 2001, with a unanimous 95-0 vote.
 He was sworn in on July 25, 2001.

-Haddon took senior status on December 31, 2012.
+He took senior status on December 31, 2012.
 Cebull also retired from active service a few months later, leaving Dana L. Christensen the only active judge.
 Haddon ceased taking cases after August 31, 2023.

+Death

+Haddon died on November 26, 2025, at the age of 88.